antsmartian/antoaravinth.github.com/_posts/2012-08-25-so-what-is-time.md

 So now you know that your site have went down by 11:46 ( provided that you have used some techniques like NTP) and happy news is that you cleared the bug and your site is up and running!

 And ya its time to close my editor and leave to my friends place!
-See you, next *time* take care!
+See you next *time* :) Take care!

 I just simply wrote this blog post in a text editor(gedit).
 So there can be splling mistke, may would has gramatical flaws badly.
 If that is the case leave a comment.